-I saw different GPs at my surgery, one said I had an infection and gave me antibiotics but the pain was getting worse.
+I saw different GPs at my surgery.
+One said I had an infection and gave me antibiotics but the pain was getting worse.
 Finally, I saw a GP that took one look at me and said 'I’m fast-tracking you, I think you might have ovarian cancer.'

 My GP was stunned, he gave me a CA125 blood test because he was so sure that it was ovarian cancer.